Qualcomm's profit slumps amid Apple battle

 Revenue fell 11.1 percent to $5.4 billion. (bit.ly/2uAg96t)

-Four Apple contractors, including Foxconn parent Hon Hai Precision Industry Co (2317.TW) and Wistron Corp (3231.TW), filed a lawsuit against Qualcomm on Tuesday, alleging that it had violated two sections of a U.S. antitrust law.
+Four Apple contractors, including Foxconn parent Hon Hai Precision Industry Co and Wistron Corp, filed a lawsuit against Qualcomm on Tuesday, alleging that it had violated two sections of a U.S. antitrust law.